mattfredericksen/CSCE-4350-Lego-Project/README.md

 The official assignment description can be seen [here](Assignment%20Details/Project%20Summer%202020.pdf).
 I created two reports for this project, the first of which is can be seen [here](Assignment%20Details/Phase%201%20Report.pdf).
 The second is a ~200MB power point including audio and video demonstrations and explanations of the application, and can be downloaded from [here](https://drive.google.com/file/d/1ApWX_2DxjKVF4HquRZJX20SwsUQmpGuX/view?usp=sharing).

 ### Organization
 This application uses a menu-driven interface.
-In general, upper-level menus (where the user selects an option to navigat through the menus) are in [menus/](menus/).
+In general, upper-level menus (where the user selects an option to navigate through the menus) are in [menus/](menus/).
 Modules for user interactions that actually affect the database are contained in [menufunctions/](menufunctions/).
 The modules in [menufunctions/](menufunctions/) use functions defined in [sql.py](sql.py) for performing database operations.
 The database schema is contained in [legoStoreDB.sql](legoStoreDB.sql).

 ### Usage
 1. Download all project files.